ddosgrid/demo-box/README.md

 sudo vagrant up
 ```

-Finally, on your host OS (!), create a named alias to localhost:
+Next, on your host OS (!), create a named alias to localhost in your hosts file (or register a proper FQDN in your DNS zone):
 ```
-sudo echo "127.0.0.1 ddos.grid" > /etc/hosts
+echo 127.0.0.1 ddos.grid | sudo tee -a /etc/hosts
 ```

 Finally, login using your browser on the host OS by navigating to `http://ddos.grid/ddosgrid`.
 One may login with user `demo` and password `Tx6e#X4$f4Fs`.